ethers, ether_ntoa, ether_aton, ether_ntohost, ether_hostton, ether_line - Ethernet address mapping operations

-These routines are useful for mapping 48 bit Ethernet numbers to their ASCII representations or their corresponding host names, and vice versa.
+These routines are useful for mapping 48 bit Ethernet addresses to their ASCII representations or their corresponding host names, and vice versa.

-The function ether_ntohost() maps an Ethernet number (pointed to by e) to its associated hostname.
-The string pointed to by hostname must be long enough to hold the hostname and a NULL character.
+The function ether_ntohost() maps an Ethernet address (pointed to by e) to its associated hostname.
+The string pointed to by hostname must be long enough to hold the hostname and a null character.
 The function returns zero upon success and non-zero upon failure.
-Inversely, the function ether_hostton() maps a hostname string to its corresponding Ethernet number; the function modifies the Ethernet number pointed to by e.
+Inversely, the function ether_hostton() maps a hostname string to its corresponding Ethernet address; the function modifies the Ethernet address pointed to by e.
 The function also returns zero upon success and non-zero upon failure.
 In order to do the mapping, both these functions may lookup one or more of the following sources: the ethers file, and the NIS maps ethers.byname and ethers.byaddr.
-The sources and their lookup order are specified in the /etc/nsswitch.conf file.
-See nsswitch.conf(4) for details.
+The sources and their lookup order are specified in the nsswitch.conf(5) configuration.

-The function ether_line() scans a line, pointed to by l, and sets the hostname and the Ethernet number, pointed to by e.
-The string pointed to by hostname must be long enough to hold the hostname and a NULL character.
+The function ether_line() scans a line, pointed to by l, and sets the hostname and the Ethernet address, pointed to by e.
+The string pointed to by hostname must be long enough to hold the hostname and a null character.
 The function returns zero upon success and non-zero upon failure.
-The format of the scanned line is described by ethers(4).
+The format of the scanned line is described by ethers(5).